japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 makeOffers(): Unit
 ----

-`makeOffers` first creates `WorkerOffers` for all <<executorIsAlive, active executors>> (registered in the internal xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap] cache).
+`makeOffers` first creates `WorkerOffers` for all <<executorIsAlive, active executors>> (registered in the internal scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap] cache).

 NOTE: `WorkerOffer` represents a resource offer with CPU cores available on an executor.

-`makeOffers` then xref:scheduler:TaskSchedulerImpl.adoc#resourceOffers[requests `TaskSchedulerImpl` to generate tasks for the available `WorkerOffers`] followed by <<launchTasks, launching the tasks on respective executors>>.
+`makeOffers` then scheduler:TaskSchedulerImpl.md#resourceOffers[requests `TaskSchedulerImpl` to generate tasks for the available `WorkerOffers`] followed by <<launchTasks, launching the tasks on respective executors>>.

-NOTE: `makeOffers` uses xref:scheduler:CoarseGrainedSchedulerBackend.adoc#scheduler[TaskSchedulerImpl] that was given when xref:scheduler:CoarseGrainedSchedulerBackend.adoc#creating-instance[`CoarseGrainedSchedulerBackend` was created].
+NOTE: `makeOffers` uses scheduler:CoarseGrainedSchedulerBackend.md#scheduler[TaskSchedulerImpl] that was given when scheduler:CoarseGrainedSchedulerBackend.md#creating-instance[`CoarseGrainedSchedulerBackend` was created].

-NOTE: Tasks are described using link:spark-scheduler-TaskDescription.adoc[TaskDescription] that holds...FIXME
+NOTE: Tasks are described using spark-scheduler-TaskDescription.md[TaskDescription] that holds...FIXME

 NOTE: `makeOffers` is used when `CoarseGrainedSchedulerBackend` RPC endpoint (DriverEndpoint) handles <<ReviveOffers, ReviveOffers>> or <<RegisterExecutor, RegisterExecutor>> messages.